 Another popular activity to do when you’re in Bukit Lawang is washing elephants at the Tangkahan Elephant Sanctuary.
 We have mixed reviews on this one.
 You can read more on why we feel it wasn’t a 100% eco-friendly experience.

 Tubing back to Bukit Lawang was SOOOOO much fun and absolutely safe if you’re with experienced guides.
 Tubing is the fastest (and most fun) mode of transport to get back to the village without hiking back.
 If you are not keen, you can choose to opt out for €10 less per person.
 Don’t worry about your things getting wet.
 The guides are very prepared and have waterproof bags for you to put your valuables in.

 Is the jungle trekking tour in Bukit Lawang suitable for children?

-We don't currently have children, but if we did, this is an experience we would take them on.
+We don’t currently have children, but if we did, this is an experience we would take them on.
 It is safe and will teach them the importance of protecting wildlife and our environment.
 We would recommend confirming with the vendor of your choice whether they have an age restriction.
-We didn't see any in the guidelines but in our opinion, if your children are older than 14 years of age and are patient and disciplined enough to hike with you, then it is an incredible experience to take them on.
+We didn’t see any in the guidelines.
+But in our opinion if your children are older than 14 years and have the patience and discipline to hike with you, then it is an incredible experience to take them on.
 Just be mindful to not let them wander into the Bohorok river unattended.
 The current is quite strong and can sweep an adult away if you are not careful.